 Despite the average retiree planning to spend just £21,000 per year in retirement, at least one-third of to-be pensioners told Standard Life Aberdeen they have less than £100,000 saved.

-On average, when state pension and personal savings are taken into account, Standard Life found the average pension pot to be worth £366,000- enough to last 17 years, without taking changes in the cost of living into account.
+On average, when state pension and personal savings are taken into account, Standard Life found the average pension pot worth £366,000- enough to last 17 years, without taking changes in the cost of living.

 Almost two-thirds of people planning to retire this year have brought their plans forwards due to Covid-19, according to Standard Life.